 Picture the relationship like this: a probiotic (or bacteria) is the seed and the prebiotic is the fertilizer.
 The two supplements have proven health benefits exclusively and don’t need to be taken together, but it is believed that the two can be even more effective when working synergistically.
 Both have shown the capability of neutralizing pH (cavity prevention), decreasing gum inflammation, disrupting biofilm (dental plaque), and balancing the microbiota when consumed.

 Dr. Stein holds a Ph.D. in Microbiology from the University of California at Berkeley where she studied signaling pathways involved in stress response and community development in bacteria and received her B.S. in Microbiology and Immunology at the University of Iowa where she studied the interaction between M. tuberculosis and innate immune cells.
-Primal Health, LLC is a biotech company focused on alleviating oral health disparities and improving the quality of life and longevity for its customers by producing innovative, cost-effective oral care products centered on re-engineering disease-causing bacterial biofilms into those that are health-promoting.
-The Company’s initial commercialization efforts are in the largely ignored special needs markets, delivering a first-in-class, easy-to-administer rapid melt lozenge for head & neck cancer, dementia, and developmentally disabled patients with unmet oral care needs.
+She founded Primal Health, LLC to focus on improving the quality of life and longevity of both humans and animals by producing innovative, consumable and safe dental hygiene products.
+Their patented prebiotic technology centers on re-engineering disease-causing bacterial biofilms into those that are health-promoting.